Unsupervised energy disaggregation via convolutional sparse coding: Introduction

+\if\arxive0 \IEEEPARstart{S}{mart} \else Smart \fi meters -- energy meters capable of digital communication -- are becoming increasingly available in European domestic households.
+The regulation \emph{Intelligente Messger\"ate-Einf\"uhrungsverordnung – IME-VO} \cite{messgeraete_verordnung_source} derived from the EU directive \cite{messgeraete_eu_richtlinie_source} dictates that 95\% of all Austrian meter points have to be equipped with smart meters by the end of 2024.
 As a result, regular readings of household energy consumption will be available on a large scale, potentially enabling a variety of insights into power consumption, usage patterns and human activity.
-For an overview of possible health care applications of smart meters see \cite{fell2017energising,paxman2020smart}.
-Motivated by the possibility of automatically detecting emergencies and health issues from anomalous human activity or from lack of activity, we focus on the latter in this work.
-Such an automatic detection would alleviate the need for the consumer to report incidents manually, and would bypass the usage of intrusive surveillance devices.
+For an overview of potential health care applications of smart meters see \cite{fell2017energising,paxman2020smart}.
+As a lack of human activity in a household of, e.g., an elderly or care-dependent person over an extended period of time could be an indication of a potential emergency, in this work we focus on the possibility of detecting human activity, respectively a lack thereof, based on smart meter readings.
+Such an automatic detection would alleviate the need for the consumer to report incidents manually, and bypass the usage of intrusive surveillance devices.

 Smart meters measure the aggregate energy consumption of a household rather than the consumptions of individual devices.
-Obtaining detailed information about the composition of the aggregate data is difficult, as it requires either directly measuring the energy consumption at many different points in the electrical circuit, potentially demanding costly installations, or computational separation of the smart meter signal into distinct contributions, which is inherently ill-posed.
-Despite this, there exists a variety of methods for \emph{energy disaggregation}, also referred to as \emph{non-intrusive load monitoring} (NILM), that is, recovering the individual device power consumptions from the aggregated data.
-A recent review of existing methods for NILM can be found in \cite{gopinath2020energy}.
+Obtaining detailed information about the composition of the aggregate data is difficult, as it requires either directly measuring the energy consumption at many different points in the electrical circuit, or computational separation of the smart meter signal into distinct contributions, which is inherently ill-posed.
+For the latter problem, under the term computational \emph{energy disaggregation} or \emph{non-intrusive load monitoring} (NILM), there exists a variety of methods and we give an overview over existing literature in the following.